zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stateful-applications/_index.md

 weight: 1
 ---

-With Portworx, you can backup and restore stateful applications and their volumes to an external object store.
-Specifically, you can perform the following operations:
+With Portworx, you can backup stateful applications and their volumes to an external object store and restore to the same cluster or to a new cluster.
+When it comes to timing, you can perform backup operations manually whenever you wish, or you can schedule them with a schedulePolicy.
+You can even use Portworx's backup functionality to clone applications between namespaces by restoring to a different namespace in the same cluster.

-* Backup an application
-* Restore an application
-* Clone an application between namespaces
-* Schedule application backup operations

 ## Prerequisites